dmitryint/AnsiblePlaybooks/README.md

 # Ansible Playbook For Installation of Docker Swarm mode and MongoDB, ElasticSearch and Kibana cluster

-Ansible playbook to install docker engine 1.12 and runs a swarm cluster of MongoDB, Elasticsearch and Kibana.
+Ansible playbook to install docker engine 1.12 and runs a swarm cluster of MongoDB, Elasticsearch, and Kibana.
 This ansible playbook uses dynamic inventory to get the VM's info from Microsoft Azure using tags (Manager, Worker).

 ### Prerequisites
 - Ansible 2.1.1